county-of-simcoe-gis/SimcoeCountyWebViewer/docs/MyMaps/README.md

 # My Maps
-My maps is the toolset that is part of the advanced tab, my maps enables you to create graphics on the map with the ability to style and edit the graphics.
+My maps is the toolset that enables you to create graphics on the map with the ability to style and edit the graphics.

 <br />![navigate to My Maps](./images/titlepicmymaps.gif "Navigate to My Maps")